 Figure 7 highlights the remaining B5 Business zone parcels at the foreshore to the east of the site (adjacent to the Carlingford Railway) and to the west of the site (adjacent to James Ruse Drive).
-These sites are owned by Sydney Water and RMS respectively and the current B5 zoning over these sites will be resolved by way of a Housekeeping LEP amendment.
+These sites are owned by Sydney Water and RMS respectively.
+Their current B5 zoning will be resolved by way of a Housekeeping LEP amendment.
 (See also discussions at Figures 8 and 9).